peacej/blog6/content/pages/aboutme.md

 I like machine learning, generative art/music, and crypto.

+I established the Japan branch of [Stability AI](https://stability.ai/), a generative AI startup, in January 2023, and I'm leading and building out the team (engineering, community, and business roles).
+We are building generative image and language models for the Japanese market and Japanese speakers.

 I grew up in Silicon Valley (Cupertino) and have lived in Seoul, Beijing, Hong Kong, Taipei, Helsinki, London, Toronto, and Philadelphia.

 Here is a video of me popping while dressed as a Rirakkuma (relaxing bear).